 The National Geographic Museum has a new exhibit Women: A Century of Change running through Spring 2020 which “illuminates, celebrates and reflects on where the world’s women have been, where they are now and where they are going.”
 Explore the iconic women from around the world in this series of incredible pictures.

 If you purchase one of DC’s tourist passes, your entrance to the museum is free!

-The National Portrait Gallery is one of our favorite sites in D.C. and the permanent collection is a great place to start to explore women’s history.
+The Library of Congress is one of our favorite sites in D.C. and is a great place to explore women’s history.